tryolabs/norfair/README.md

     video.write(frame)
 ```

 The video and drawing tools use OpenCV frames, so they are compatible with most Python video code available online.
-The point tracking is based on [SORT](https://arxiv.org/pdf/1602.00763.pdf) generalized to detections consisting of a dynamically changing amount of points per detection.
+The point tracking is based on [SORT](https://arxiv.org/pdf/1602.00763.pdf) generalized to detections consisting of a dynamically changing number of points per detection.

 ## Motivation